 How can you strengthen your loan application?

-One of the best things you can do to help your personal loan application is to work on your credit score.
-Start off by checking your credit report for any inaccuracies.
-If you see something that doesn’t look right, file a dispute with the credit bureau to try and get it removed.
+One of the best things you can do to help your personal loan application is to work on your credit scores.
+Start by checking your credit report for any inaccuracies.
+If you see something that doesn’t look right, file a dispute with the credit bureau to attempt to get it removed.

 It’s also important to pay all of your bills on time because that’s a huge factor in your credit score.
 This simple act also demonstrates to lenders that you’re trustworthy when it comes to taking care of your financial responsibilities.